 • How does the solution assess all the assets across your attack surface?

-• How does the solution assess vulnerabilities, weaknesses, misconfigurations, and other security health issues within your enterprise?
+• How does the solution assess vulnerabilities, weaknesses, misconfigurations and other security health issues within your enterprise?

 • What strategy/approach does the solution use when assessing vulnerabilities and assets?